NEW DARLING OF MARKETING: RETAIL MEDIA

 travis montaue black creators drive culture in a big way at cannes lions festival of creativity group black

-Advertisers can expand their commitment to diversity, for example, by Investing in more diverse creators, and expanding those relationships beyond social media and brand awareness, into end-to-end influencer relationships that include retail media.
+Advertisers can enhance their commitment to diversity by investing in more diverse creators and extending these relationships beyond social media and brand awareness to include end-to-end influencer collaborations that incorporate retail media.

-Group Black, the largest collectives of Black-owned media and diverse creators, founded by Bonin Bough, Travis Montaque and Richelieu Dennis, seeks to increase the investment advertisers are making into black creators and media brands.
-“Black creators drive culture in a big way,” Montaque said.
-And he is right.
-Our culture has been informed by black culture in immeasurable ways.
-(Ahem, the name of our company, Far From Timid, is a hook from Notorious BIG’s song “Sky’s The Limit.”)
+Group Black, the largest collective of Black-owned media and diverse creators, was founded by Bonin Bough, Travis Montaque, and Richelieu Dennis to boost investment in Black creators and media brands.
+“Black creators drive culture in a big way,” Montaque said, and he is right.
+Our culture has been profoundly shaped by Black culture.
+(For example, our company name, Far From Timid, is inspired by a line from Notorious B.I.G.’s song “Sky’s The Limit.”)

-Target has introduced the Roundel Media Fund, which ‘will award more than $25 million in paid media to diverse-owned and founded brands by 20252.
-All RMN’s should follow suit.
+Target has introduced the Roundel Media Fund, which will allocate over $25 million in paid media to diverse-owned and founded brands by 2025.
+All RMNs should adopt similar initiatives.

-An astounding 74% of consumers begin their product searches on Amazon .1 While Amazon has taken diversity seriously by featuring black-owned brands on the platform, investing in black-owned brands could make lasting impact.
+An impressive 74% of consumers begin their product searches on Amazon.
+While Amazon has shown a commitment to diversity by featuring Black-owned brands on its platform, increasing investment in these brands could have a lasting impact.

 Web 3 Retail Media

-In January 2022, Walmart filed two VR shopping-related patents that describe a system where users put their VR headset and haptic gloves on for an immersive in-store experience–no matter where you are or what time it is.
-Other e-commerce players from Amazon to Alibaba are also gearing up to ride the Web 3 commerce wave.
-IKEA is using mobile-based augmented reality that can map digitally replicated furniture in your living room.
+In January 2022, Walmart filed two VR shopping-related patents describing a system where users can put on VR headsets and haptic gloves for an immersive in-store experience, regardless of location or time.
+Other e-commerce giants like Amazon and Alibaba are also preparing to embrace Web 3 commerce.
+IKEA, for instance, uses mobile-based augmented reality to digitally place furniture in your living room.

 patrick gales of infillion explains they are working on web 3 reward advertising in retail media with tokens

-The case for investing in Web 3 retail and retail media experiences is two-fold:
+The case for investing in Web 3 retail and retail media experiences is compelling:

-2. User Privacy: The Spatial Web’s use of blockchain in its data layer ‘allows users to own and authorize third-party use of their data,’ and ‘holds extraordinary promise to slash not only data breaches and identity theft, but covert advertiser bombardment without your authorization.’
+2. User Privacy: The Spatial Web’s use of blockchain in its data layer allows users to own and authorize third-party use of their data.
+This holds extraordinary promise for reducing data breaches, identity theft, and unauthorized advertiser bombardment.

-The metaverse discussion in the advertising and marketing industry is so muddled, but the metaverse is not only here, but it is happening. $100 billion was spent on virtual goods in gaming platforms and $40 billion was spent on NFT’s for all of 2021 1.
+The metaverse conversation in advertising and marketing might be unclear, but it is undeniably here and thriving.
+In 2021 alone, $100 billion was spent on virtual goods in gaming platforms, and $40 billion on NFTs.
+1.

-Infillion, a technology solutions company that helps unify the customer journey is developing a solution for Web 3 retail.
-Patrick Gales, SVP Inflillion explains, “What we’re building today are experiences for users that will allow for … alternatives to a pay wall or wallet, where you can start earning tokens and then make purchases within these virtual worlds.”
+Infillion, a technology solutions company, is developing Web 3 retail solutions.
+Patrick Gales, SVP of Infillion, explains, “We’re building experiences for users that allow for alternatives to a paywall or wallet, where you can start earning tokens and make purchases within these virtual worlds.”

-Customers want an easier way to shop online and Web 3 allows for retailers to meet their needs by combining some of the best static and dynamic elements from Web 2 with the immersive technology and user privacy protections of Web 3.
+Customers seek easier online shopping, and Web 3 meets their needs by combining the best elements of Web 2 with immersive technology and robust user privacy protections.

 Customer Centricity

-Why not design retail media products with consumers in mind and make customer centricity a reality in ad-tech starting with retail media?
+Why not design retail media products with consumers in mind and make customer centricity a reality in ad tech, starting with retail media?
+This approach could revolutionize the industry by ensuring advertising resonates with consumer values and demands.

 Far From Timid covered Cannes Lions 2022 for our Honey Pot magazine and pulled together the top themes we think brands need to prioritize, supported by quotes we heard (and read) at selected sessions from the brands and agencies that inspired us.
 Then we mashed them up to create cross conversations because ideas cannot happen in a vacuum.
 For example, we can’t just talk about diversity on its own.
 We need to talk about diversity as it relates to media buying.
 Finally, we feature the “truth-bomb” takeaway insights and the award-winning work connected to each part of the series because we can’t make progress if ideology isn’t practiced.